• ROENFR

 Operation of the Plenary

 Art.
-30 – (1) The works of the Plenary take place in public meetings, except for cases expressly established by BEx, at the CES headquarters.
+30 – (1) The works of the Plenary are conducted in public meetings, except for cases expressly established by BEx, at the CES headquarters.

 (2) The quorum for the CES Plenary meeting is a minimum of 24 members.
-In this case, opinions and resolutions can be adopted during the meeting, in accordance with the law, according to the models provided in Annex no. 1 a) - Favorable Plenary Opinion, Annex no. 1 b) - Favorable Plenary Opinion with proposals for modification and observations, Annex no. 1 c) - Unfavorable Plenary Opinion, Annex no. 1 d) - Opinions of the Plenary (without consensus).
+In this case, opinions and resolutions can be adopted during the meeting, in accordance with the law, according to the models provided in Annex no. 1 a) - Favorable Plenary Opinion, Annex no. 1 b) - Favorable Plenary Opinion with proposals for modification and observations, Annex no. 1 c) - Unfavorable Plenary Opinion, Annex no. 1 d) - Points of view of the Plenary (without consensus).
 Favorable/unfavorable opinions or opinions with observations and proposals are adopted with two-thirds of the number of members present, while resolutions are adopted with three-quarters of the number of members present.
-The opinions of the parties are adopted by a simple majority of the party (more than 50% of the votes of the present members from each party).
+The points of view of the parties are adopted by a simple majority of the party (more than 50% of the votes of the members present from each party).

-(3) In case the quorum for the meeting is not achieved, but the summons was made according to regulations, the present members may hold discussions, without being able to adopt opinions and resolutions.
-The opinion of the party is considered validly expressed if at least 5 votes for/against are gathered, according to the model provided in Annex no. 1 e) - Opinions of the Plenary (without quorum, positions of the parties).
+(3) In the event that the quorum for the meeting has not been achieved, but the convening was done according to regulations, the present members may hold debates, but may not adopt opinions and resolutions.
+The point of view of the party is considered validly expressed if at least 5 votes for/against are met, according to the model provided in Annex no. 1 e) – Points of view of the Plenary (without quorum, positions of the parties).

 (4) Members of the Plenary cannot delegate their vote for the meetings of the CES Plenary.